 If you are spending any time on social media, whether you are a business or an individual user, you are at risk of engaging with a troll.
 Social media is free and open to any person so there are bound to be some bad apples in the bunch!

-An online troll is a person who is purposely trying to provoke a response from others.
+Social media trolls are people who purposely try to provoke a response from others.
 They can be a small problem or grow into a larger issue.
 Often they don’t even believe what they are commenting and simply want to entertain themselves by annoying others.
 They often take something you posted and twist it into something it wasn’t.
 It is best to deal with trolls quickly.

 Ignore them.
 Their main goal is to get a reaction, so when you don’t give them that, they usually move on to a new person.
 To make sure they don’t return you can block that account.
 This may not be an option however if they are harassing your followers as well.
 Take each new situation into account, but never respond in haste.